clg-du/r-crash-course/lectures/lecture_12/lecture_12.md

 ```

 ```
+## [1] "less than or equal to 3" "less than or equal to 3"
+## [3] "less than or equal to 3" "greater than 3"
-## [1] "z is greater than 5"
+## [5] "greater than 3"
 ```

-In this example, we define a variable z with the value 7.
+In this example, we define a variable `z` with the value `7`.
+We use the
-We use the ternary operator to assign a value to the variable result based on the condition z > 5.
+ternary operator to assign a value to the variable result based on the
-If the condition is TRUE, the value "z is greater than 5" is assigned to result.
+condition `z > 5`.
+If the condition is `TRUE`, the value `"z is greater than
-If the condition is FALSE, the value "z is not greater than 5" is assigned to result.
+5"` is assigned to result.
+If the condition is `FALSE`, the value `"z is not
+greater than 5"` is assigned to result.

 ## Loops (for, while)

 Loops are used to repeat a block of code multiple times.

-There are two main types of loops in R: for loops and while loops.
+There are two main types of loops in R: `for` loops and `while` loops.

-### For Loops
+### `for` Loops

-For loops are used to iterate over a sequence of values.
+`for` loops are used to iterate over a sequence of values.

-The basic syntax of a for loop in R is as follows:
+The basic syntax of a `for` loop in R is as follows: